A Helpful Guide to Buying a Dishwasher

 Although not displayed, the tub material also matters when buying a dishwasher.
 Dishwasher tubs are usually made of plastic or stainless steel.
 Stainless steel tubs are more efficient in terms of stain and odour resistance, but are pricier than plastic material.

 Generally, dishwashers have three primary cycles: light, regular, and heavy.
-Dishwashers with enhanced features to customise your wash cycle are more expensive, but will help you save energy in the long run.
+Dishwashers with enhanced features to customise your wash cycle are more expensive, but they will help you save energy in the long run.

 Water and Energy Usage